 “Call 911!” we heard a cry.
 “Can anyone help?”

-Elliot pushed his way through the crowd, his height and strength an enormous asset to him in the moment, and I followed behind.
+Elliot pushed his way through the crowd, his height and strength an enormous asset to him, and I followed behind.
 When we made it through to the scene of the panic, I saw Silas on the floor next to his roommate, who was pale, a stream of saliva running down his cheek, in the arms of a woman I didn’t recognize.
-Whatever state Silas was in when he texted me, the sight before him must’ve sobered him up.
+Whatever state Silas was in when he texted me, the sight before him seemed to sober him up.
 He stared at his roommate in quiet shock.
 I looked much the same, frozen at the sight of the familiar scene.

 Everything moved in slow motion.